 Kirbyville is a very small city located in the state of Texas.
 With a population of 2,132 people and two constituent neighborhoods, Kirbyville is the 596th largest community in Texas.

-Kirbyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kirbyville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kirbyville who work in sales jobs (13.11%), teaching (10.88%), and food service (10.28%).
+Unlike some cities, Kirbyville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kirbyville are a mix of both white- and blue-collar jobs.
+Overall, Kirbyville is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Kirbyville who work in teaching (12.78%), food service (12.48%), and healthcare suport services (9.17%).

-Kirbyville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Kirbyville does not have a public transit system used by locals to get to and from work.

-Kirbyville is a very ethnically-diverse city.
+Kirbyville is an extremely ethnically-diverse city.
 The people who call Kirbyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kirbyville residents report their race to be White, followed by Black or African-American.
 Kirbyville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.49% of the city’s residents.
-Important ancestries of people in Kirbyville include German, English, French , and Scots-Irish.
+People of Hispanic or Latino origin account for 14.36% of the city’s residents.
+Important ancestries of people in Kirbyville include English, German, French , and Scottish.